galaxyproject/planemo/docs/commands/ci_find_repos.rst

 Find all shed repositories in one or more directories.

-Currently, a shed repository is considered a directory with a .shed.yml file.
+Currently, a repository is considered any directory with a .shed.yml or .dockstore.yml file.

 **Options**::